“I’m gittin’ wid’ it, Carole! A really zooty, cash ‘n booty, funky and booty razzmattazz!”

 As Peary notes, this “semi-autobiographical”, “X-rated animation feature by Ralph Bakshi” possesses some “well-drawn” characters, impressive backgrounds, bizarre humor, and a creative mix of live action and “superb” animation.
 With that said, your enjoyment of the movie will ultimately hinge upon your tolerance for its litany of hyper-sexual “grotesque characters”.
 While Peary argues that this flick “is much more palatable than Fritz the Cat,” I actually believe the latter should be considered must-see for its historical relevance, while this one can be skipped.

 - Some truly far-out animation

-No. While Bakshi’s films are worth a one-time watch for their unique place in animation history, Fritz the Cat (1972) may be a better candidate as “must see” given its status as the first ever X-rated animated film.
+No. While Bakshi’s films are worth a one-time watch for their unique place in animation history, Fritz the Cat (1972) is a better candidate as “must see” given its status as the first ever X-rated animated film.